jenslind/electron-release/readme.md

 Usage
   $ electron-release
 Options
-  --app  [Required] The path to the .app to compress and upload.
+  --app  [Required] The path to the app to compress and upload, separate with `,` (--app=test.app,test.exe).
   --token  [Required] Github token to be able to publish the relase.
   --tag  The git tag connected to the release, needs to be semver.
 Defaults to version in package.json --repo  The github repo in the following format: "username/reponame".
 Defaults to repository.url in package.json --name  The name of the relase.
 Defaults to --tag --output  The .zip output folder.
-Defaults to same folder as .app
+Defaults to same folder as app. separate with `,` (--output=test-app.zip,test-exe.zip).
 ```

 ## Tests